 (2) Players Engage in Trade: Rob and John after beginning their respective games may wish to engage in trade via the virtual market place.
 This gives the players an opportunity to strategically involve in trade with their opponents who help them build new buildings, cities, army units, expand their current holdings and hence improve their current standing in the game.

-(3) Players Engage in Conquests: Rob and John Rob and John after beginning their respective games, may wish to increase their current holdings by the means of attacking each other and acquire the other person’s holdings.
+(3) Players Engage in Conquests: Rob and John after beginning their respective games, may wish to increase their current holdings by the means of attacking each other and acquire the other person’s holdings.
 Attacking the other player will be strategic decision and will involve a thorough analysis of not only the player’s own worth in terms of army units and manpower but also a prediction of the opponents power in terms of the same.
 The game will give Rob and John an opportunity to use their knack in terms of how many and which army units to deploy at appropriate fronts.
 During a conquest, a user may wish to use his current holding and engage in trade with other players in order to enhance his position in terms of army units and manpower.
 The winner of the conquest acquires the holdings of the opponent, thereby, increasing his worth in the game.

 (4) Multiple Players Shake Hands: During the gameplay, Rob and John may strategically predict the worth of another user Daniel to be much greater than theirs.
 Rob and John, in case of inability to be able to do any new trades or conquests, may decide to shake hands and use their collective holding from here on to build new cites, buildings, army units or involve in trade collectively with other players.
 They may also strategically plan to attack Daniel and engage in a conquest with him.
 From there on, Rob and John may wish to play the game collectively, collaborating in each of their strategic decisions and putting their collective worth to improve their standing the game